 This analysis will provide the maximum possible rate at which a node can send packets over the IEEE 802.15.4 channel.
 Then in Section 20.7, we compare the throughput obtained from the simulation with that obtained from the analysis.
 In the simulation, in order to ensure that the node sends at the maximum possible rate, the packet queue at the transmitting node never empties out.
 This is ensured by inserting packets into the transmitting node queue at a rate higher than the node can possibly transmit.

-Open NetSim and click Examples > Experiments > One-Hop-IoT-Network-over-IEEE-802.15.4 as shown below Figure 20-2.
+Open NetSim and click on Experiments>IOT-WSN> One Hop IoT Network over IEEE 802.15.4 click on the tile in the middle panel to load the example as shown in below Figure 20-2.